Skip to content

 Reading the bytecode

-The output is raw VM bytecode (the same byte sequence that goes into an account's code field).
+The output is raw VM bytecode — the same byte sequence written into an account's code field.
 To inspect:

 xxd counter.bin | head